 Time needed: 5 minutes.

 Making coffee at home saves you a fortune, is better for the environment (by not wasting cups) and tastes better!
 What’s not to love?
 I absolutely love coffee and cannot function without my morning fix, however, I can’t drink any old coffee.
 I’m a real snob!
 Moreover, I refuse to get ripped off on overpriced takeaway coffee, and it doesn’t even taste that good!
-This how-to article explains what you’ll need and how to make better coffee than Starbucks and save money and the environment to boot!
+This how-to article explains what you’ll need and how to make better-tasting coffee than Starbucks!

 - Get a Moka Pot (if you don’t already have one)